Free BLS, ACLS, PALS & CPR Scenario Simulator

 Practice BLS scenarios and megacode cases covering adult, child, and infant CPR, AED use, choking, and team-based resuscitation for healthcare providers.

-Get certified in Basic Life SupportOpioid Overdose Unresponsive Post Surgical Patient
+Get Certified in BLSOpioid Overdose Unresponsive Post Surgical Patient

 You are a nurse on a surgical floor doing routine post-op rounds.
 Your patient is a 54-year-old woman who had a total abdominal hysterectomy 6 hours ago.
 She received morphine and fentanyl in recovery, then hydromorphone IV for breakthrough pain.
 When you enter the room for her next vital sign check, she does not respond to your greeting.
 Her breathing is slow and shallow, about 4 to 5 breaths per minute, and her pupils are pinpoint.